-Applicants for PHA-Assisted Units and Affordable Housing Units who satisfy the Owner's Screening Criteria will undergo a social service screening.
-Case managers from Chicago Connections' Families Building Community program will perform the social service screen.
-The social service screen includes an interview with applicant and family members to assess housing readiness and willingness to engage in a case management plan (Exhibit J).
+Applicants for ACC-Assisted Units and Affordable Housing Units who satisfy the Owner's Screening Criteria may be required to undergo a social service screening.
+Case managers from the Stateway Community/Supportive Services program will perform the social service screen.
+The social service screen includes an interview with applicant and family members to assess housing readiness and willingness to engage in a case management plan (Exhibit K).
 The social service screen will identify barriers to the household's ability to comply with the lease and with established rules and regulations within the Development.
-Chicago Connections staff may conduct a home visit designed to confirm that all applicants demonstrate the ability to live in compliance with a rental agreement and to maintain satisfactory housekeeping standards.
+Community/Supportive Services staff may conduct a home visit designed to confirm that all applicants demonstrate the ability to live in compliance with a rental agreement and to maintain satisfactory housekeeping standards.
 Home visits may also be used to confirm consistency with the application, such as the same number of household members as indicated on the application.
-Staff from Chicago Connections will then provide Management with a written recommendation for housing based upon the social service screen.
+Community/Supportive Services staff will then provide Management with a written recommendation for housing based upon the social service screen.